‘I can’t stop smiling’: Joy for England fans as Lionesses roar into Euro 2020 final

 ‘I’m buzzing, I’m bouncing, I can’t stop smiling’: Joy for England fans as Lionesses roar into Euro 2020 final

-Colin Drury finds jubiliation and talk of football coming home on the streets of Sheffield as supporters celebrate England’s semi-final win
+Colin Drury finds jubilation and talk of football coming home on the streets of Sheffield as supporters celebrate England’s semi-final win

 For five-year-old England fan Milo Jones, there will, inevitably, be years of footballing heartbreak and torment to come.
 But not tonight.